svetlimladenov/FinancialCalculator/README.md

 - A User Interface build with Vue.js
 - API Gateway build with .NET 5
-- Few microservices communicating with RabbitMQ
+- Microservices communicating with RabbitMQ as a message broker

 ## Setup